-So how do you know which slide-in range is right for your specific needs?
+So how do you know which slide in range is right for your specific needs?
 When shopping, there are five specific areas that you'll want to pay close attention to in any model or brand you consider.

 Cooking Power & Range

 This should go without saying, but your slide-in range has to have the cooking capabilities to back up its style and modern design.
 The power of an individual cooking element is generally measured in BTU, which essentially measures how much heat output that element can manage.
 The most powerful residential burners usually max out around 20,000 BTU.
 But it's not just power you need—low-temperature simmering is also very important for tasks like melting chocolate or butter and warming foods at low heat.
-You want to make sure that the range you choose features dependability at both ends of the heat spectrum.
+You want to make sure that the stove you choose features dependability at both ends of the heat spectrum.

-The size of your range is particularly important to consider if you're not going for a full renovation and the range needs to fit a predetermined space in your kitchen.
-If you're going from a freestanding range to a slide-in, you'll want to pay special attention.
+The size of your range is particularly important to consider if you're not going for a full renovation and the stove needs to fit a predetermined space in your kitchen.
+If you're going from a freestanding stove to a slide-in, you'll want to pay special attention.
 Ensure that you have a firm grasp on the dimensions of your area and the model you're considering, and remember that the top edges of the slide-in will have to overlap the top of the countertop.

 And don't forget about depth—the build-in look of a slide-in range won't amount to much if it's sticking out several inches from the front of your